 from training.npr.org: https://training.npr.org/sources/robert-puentes/

-Recent appointments include the Federal Advisory Committee on Transportation Equity, New York State’s 2100 Infrastructure Commission; the Advisory Council of the West Coast Infrastructure Exchange, the Metropolitan Transportation Authority’s Transportation Reinvention Commission; the District of Columbia’s Streetcar Financing and Governance Task Force; the Northern Virginia Transportation Authority’s Technical Advisory Committee; and the Falls Church, Virginia Planning Commission.
+His recent appointments include the Federal Advisory Committee on Transportation Equity; New York State’s 2100 Infrastructure Commission; the Advisory Council of the West Coast Infrastructure Exchange; the Metropolitan Transportation Authority’s Transportation Reinvention Commission; the District of Columbia’s Streetcar Financing and Governance Task Force; the Northern Virginia Transportation Authority’s Technical Advisory Committee; and the Falls Church, Virginia Planning Commission.

 Expertise: Transportation and infrastructure, urban planning, smart cities, metropolitan growth management, suburban issues